Emotional support animal

-While service animals are trained to perform specific tasks such as helping a blind person navigate, an emotional support animal doesn't require any formal training to assist with the mitigation of mental health symptoms.
+An emotional support animal (ESA) is an animal that provides support to individuals with a mental health or psychiatric disability.
+Emotional support animals are not required to be trained.
 Any animal that provides support, comfort, or aid, to an individual through companionship, unconditional positive regard, and affection may be regarded as an emotional support animal.

-In the United States, people with psychiatric disabilities who own an emotional support animal may be exempt from federal housing and travel rules.
+In the United States, emotional support animals are not recognized as service animals under the Americans with Disabilities Act.
+Service animals are trained to perform specific tasks such as helping a blind person navigate.
+People with mental health disabilities who possess an emotional support animal may be exempt from certain federal housing and travel rules.
 To receive these exemptions, the handler must meet the federal definition of disabled, and the emotional support animal must help alleviate the symptoms or effects of the disability.
-Often, the individual will need to present a letter from a certified healthcare provider, stating that the emotional support animal is needed for their mental health.
+The individual may need to present a letter from a certified healthcare provider, stating that the emotional support animal is needed for their mental health.